-If you’re looking to find the best places to see fall foliage in New England, I can promise you that the list you’ll get here will more than suffice.
+If you’re looking to find the best places to see New England fall foliage, I can promise you that the list you’ll get here will more than suffice.

-Here are the 17 best places to see fall foliage in New England:
+Here are the 17 best places to see New England fall foliage:

 In addition to this, I strongly recommend visiting every major town (not city) in New England.
 I only included one on this list because the truth is any town in the north eastern United States is great to see fall foliage in, which would make this an easy (and lazy) list to make.
 I’m focused much more on amazing mountain regions where you can get the more natural, wide open fall foliage experience in the region.